justinethier/cyclone/docs/Lazy-Sweeping.md

     static unsigned char gc_color_clear = 3;  // White, is swapped during GC
     static unsigned char gc_color_purple = 1;  // There are many "shades" of purple, this is the most recent one

 We can assign a new purple color after tracing is finished.
 At this point the clear color and the purple color are (essentially) the same, and any new objects are allocated using the mark color.
-When gc starts back up, the clear and mark colors are each incremented by 2:
+When GC starts back up, the clear and mark colors are each incremented by 2:

     // We now increment both so that clear becomes the old mark color and a
     // new value is used for the mark color.
 The old clear color becomes